AlanWendorff/Ping-Test/README.md

 # Ping-Test
 Ping Test in real time.

-This program works with CMD only that this shows your ping in a more pleasant way.
+This program works with the CMD "ping" command only that this shows your ping in a more pleasant way.

 Its show real time ping and the highest ping peak.